Andres Oper

 Andres Oper (born 7 November 1977) is an Estonian football coach and former professional player.
-He is currently an assistant manager of Estonia national team.
+With 38 goals in 134 appearances, Oper is Estonia's all-time record goalscorer.

 Oper played as a forward for Lelle, Flora, Tervis Pärnu, AaB, Torpedo Moscow, Roda JC, Shanghai Shenhua, ADO Den Haag, AEK Larnaca, Nea Salamina and the Estonia national team.
-With 38 goals in 134 appearances, Oper is Estonia's all-time record goalscorer.
-Oper was named Estonian Footballer of the Year three times, in 1999, 2002 and 2005, and won the Estonian Silverball award twice, in 2001 and 2005.
+Oper was named Estonian Footballer of the Year three times, in 1999, 2002 and 2005, and won the Estonian Silverball award twice; in 2001 and 2005.

 Early life

 Oper was born in Tallinn.
 He graduated from the Tallinn Secondary School No. 37.
 He started playing football with Tallinna Jalgpallikool (Tallinn Football Academy) under Aivar Tiidus, before moving to Taivo Uibo's Uibo Poisid and then LMSK/Pantrid, coached by Aavo Sarap.

 Club career

 Flora

 In 1995, Oper signed for Flora.
 He won his first Meistriliiga title in the 1994–95 season.
 Oper soon became a first team regular and one of the team's leading goalscorers.
-He won two more league titles in the 1997–98 and the 1998 seasons, as well as the 1997–98 Estonian Cup and the Estonian Supercup in 1998.
+He won two more league titles in the 1997–98 and the 1998 seasons, as well as the 1997–98 Estonian Cup and the 1998 Estonian Supercup.
+In 1998, Oper had a trial at Arsenal.